FluxML/Flux.jl/docs/src/guide/models/recurrence.md

 Y = [y1, y2]
 data = zip(X,Y)

-Flux.reset!(m)
 [m(x) for x in seq_init]

 opt = Flux.setup(Adam(1e-3), m)
 Flux.train!(loss, m, data, opt)
 ```

-In this previous example, model's state is first reset with `Flux.reset!`.
 Then, there's a warmup that is performed over a sequence of length 1 by feeding it with `seq_init`, resulting in a warmup state.
 The model can then be trained for 1 epoch, where 2 batches are provided (`seq_1` and `seq_2`) and all the timesteps outputs are considered for the loss.

 In this scenario, it is important to note that a single continuous sequence is considered.
 Since the model state is not reset between the 2 batches, the state of the model flows through the batches, which only makes sense in the context where `seq_1` is the continuation of `seq_init` and so on.